MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

-On 2015-02-23 the version v2.2 of Time4J has been finished and released.
+On 2015-03-19 the version v2.3 of Time4J has been finished and released.
 The older version line v1.x is no longer recommended (due to several backward incompatibilities) and has reached end-of-life.
 Time4J is organized in modules.
 The module **time4j-core** is always necessary.
 Other modules are optional and include:

 - **time4j-olson** which contains some predefined timezone identifiers as enums, enables parsing of localized timezone names and also offers access to historized data of Sun/Oracle-timezones in Java pre 8.
+- **time4j-tzdata** is the timezone repository of Time4J based on the IANA-TZDB
 - **time4j-i18n** for enhanced localization support (especially for formatting of durations)
 - **time4j-range** for handling intervals
 - **time4j-misc** containing other features like alternative clocks or military timezones
+- **time4j-tool** provides tools for compiling timezone resources

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.